 Sea-level proxies denoting MIS 5e have been abundantly observed and studied in Japan.
-Use of U/Th dating techniques in the coral-rich Ryukyu Islands has allowed for its' terraces to be correlated to global MIS stages, and Japan's abundant tephra sources has likewise allowed for intra-country age constraints on stratigraphic layers and identified terraces.
-Though chronostratigraphic techniques in Japan are recognized as reliable and accurate, opportunities exist to constrain sea-level proxies more accurately and to cross-check ages for established chronohorizons by utilizing numerical age dating techniques.
-Several papers have validated the measurement techniques utilized.
+Use of U/Th dating techniques in the coral rich Ryukyu Islands has allowed for its' terraces to be correlated to global MIS stages, and Japan's abundant tephra sources has likewise allowed for intra-country age constraints on stratigraphic layers and identified terraces.
+Though chronostratigraphic techniques in Japan are recognized as reliable and accurate, opportunities exist to constrain sea-level proxies more accurately and to cross-check ages for established chronohorizons by utilizing absolute dating techniques.
+Several papers have validated the use of more precise absolute dating techniques on sea-level proxies in Japan, with pIRIR OSL and cosmogenic nuclide dating techniques having been successfully used to date marine sediments and marine terraces.
+Future studies could benefit from more rigorous descriptions of sea-level proxy characteristics and measurement techniques utilized.
 Otherwise, studies of sea-level proxies from in and around Japan have created a large, predominantly reliable collection of MIS 5e sea-level proxies that can be utilized for future studies.